Preventing Drowning Accidents: How to Keep Your Child Safe

 Water safety tips

 Drowning occurs quickly and quietly, so parents can’t assume they will be alerted by yells or splashes.
 In real life, there is very little splashing, waving or screaming.
 It’s critical to pay close attention and to prepare your child with basic water safety skills.
+Follow these safety tips.

 • Watch children when they are in or near the water, without distraction.
 Go in the water with young children and inexperienced swimmers and keep them within arm’s reach.

 • Always swim with a partner.
-Whenever teens swim without you, they should always swim with someone else, tell you who that person is and where they will be swimming.
+Whenever teens swim without you, they should always swim with someone else, tell you who that person is and identify where they will be swimming.
 The same goes for adults!

 • Be clear which adult is watching.
-If several adults are present, take turns as “water watcher” and always know who that person is.
+If several adults are present, take turns as the “water watcher” and always know who that person is.
 Change watchers every 15 minutes so you stay alert and focused.

 • Empty kids’ pools after each use.
 Store them upside down so they don’t collect water.

-• Step or jump into water over their head
+• Step or jump into water over their head and return to the surface.

 • Teach children how swimming in open water is different from swimming in a pool.
 Explain about murky water, uneven surfaces, sudden drop-offs and currents (especially undertow and rip tides if you are swimming in the ocean).